Staff equality, diversity and inclusion report 2019 Ethnicity actions

 In March 2019, the University’s first Assistant Vice Principal (AVP) for Diversity was appointed.
 This senior-level role is a visible and high-profile demonstration of the University’s determination to place equality, diversity and inclusion at the heart of the St Andrews experience.

 In 2019, the University undertook a large consultation exercise to collect the views of 1,000 staff and students, through focus groups and anonymised surveys.
-The data was analysed to identify key themes and, where possible, ‘group specific’ trends, including trends in BAME respondents.
+This dataset was analysed to identify key themes and, where possible, ‘group specific’ trends, including trends in BAME respondents.
+The BAME-specific data will be re-analysed and used to identify any perceived barriers or facilitators to promotion.
 This research informed the development of the University’s People Strategy and its Action Plan.
+Some actions in relation to the ethnicity are:

-- Improving our understanding of students’ experience of applying and being accepted to St Andrews (including from diverse perspectives).
+- Improving our understanding of what people’s experiences of applying and being recruited to St Andrews feels like (including from diverse perspectives).